chalabi2/prop-voter/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is available for non-commercial use under a custom license.
+You may use, modify, and distribute the code for personal, educational, or research purposes, but commercial use (including selling the software or offering it as a service) is prohibited without a commercial license.
+See the [LICENSE](LICENSE) file for complete terms.

 ## Security Disclosure